Agenda

 Social/Networking

-Our evening meal will be a casual homegrown cookout, showcasing produce sourced locally or from the Estate’s organic Home Farm.
-We’ll remain in the walled garden with casual seating in and around the Goodwood Hotel’s summer marquee.
+Our evening meal will be a casual homegrown cookout, showcasing produce sourced locally or from the Estate’s organic Home Farm, cooked and served on the terrace of the Farmer, Butcher, Chef restaurant.
 Relax, enjoy, and use this opportunity to get to know other members of the group.

 Afternoon